msoham123/MinecraftServer/README.md

 Minecraft is a Java program that can be run on Windows, Mac, and Linux.
 The server software is no exception to this and you need Java to run it.
 Mojang provides a minecraft server JAR that you can use to run your server.
 However, there are a myriad of community forks of this JAR, and I am using one called Paper.
 Paper is a high performance fork of the Spigot Minecraft Server that aims to fix gameplay and mechanics inconsistencies as well as to improve performance.
 I am using Paper as opposed to other alternatives because my server machine is not an enterprise level server: it is a low spec old laptop.

-(Note: I would highly recommend installing a Linux Distrubition on your machine.
+(Note: I would highly recommend installing a Linux Distribution on your machine.
 It makes a later step so much easier.)

 ## Section Three - Hardware